-is a 2011 CMT sitcom, the first scripted program on the schedule.
-(Okay, the first totally
+Working Class is a 2011 CMT sitcom, the first scripted program for the network.

 The show provides examples of: